ClipFinance/strategy-router/docs/StrategyRouter.md

 uint256 minDeposit
 ```

-Minimum amount to be deposited into batching by the user.
+Minimum amount to be deposited into batch by the user.

 ### cycles